oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 [{"itemCount":100,"itemName":"Book"},{"itemCount":50,"itemName":"Eraser"},{"itemCount":200,"itemName":"Pencil"},{"itemCount":5000,"itemName":"Pin"},{"itemCount":5000,"itemName":"Pins"}]
 ```

-- If you get **424 failed dependency** or timeouts it's because the services are doing their lazy initialization,
-  - Wait a minute or so and retry the request
+If you get **424 failed dependency** or timeouts it's because the services are doing their lazy initialization, wait a minute or so and retry the request

 <details><summary><b>How to find out what pods are connected to a service</b></summary>